s3nthi/wobble/README.md

 <div align="center">
 <h1>Wobble – RL Wordle™ Solver</h1>
 </div>
 Wobble is a Reinforcement Learning project that trains an agent to play Wordle™.
+It includes:

 It includes:

-* **Backend**: TensorFlow RL agent + FastAPI API.
+* **Backend**: Q-learning RL agent + FastAPI API.
 * **Frontend**: Astro web UI for testing the bot in your browser.

 ## Project Structure